Friday, December 25, 2020

 Legacy

 : From the Judda part of the epic, we got Kraken – not named here, but he's going to be a BIG deal coming up.
 Morton Judd, too, rears his head again in Origins.
 There's also Oz Judge Bruce, who'll come a cropper next time we see him.
 Chopper was already a star, but this story got him promoted to his own series, complete with supporting cast.
-Jug McKenzie, dud
+The best of these, Jug McKenzie, even gets to appear in a Dredd tale without needing Chopper there as well.

 Overall score: 17.8 out of 20